ethereum/guide/chapter1.md

 Wait for it to reboot and you'll be running a node.
 -->

-# Installing on OS X
+# Installing on OS X and Homebrew

-## Downloading AlethZero

-If you're just interested in the GUI client AlethZero without the command line interfaces, download the latest [stable](https://build.ethdev.com/builds/OSX%20C%2B%2B%20master%20branch/AlethZero-OSX-latest.tar.bz2) or [cutting edge](https://build.ethdev.com/builds/OSX%20C%2B%2B%20GUI%20develop%20branch/AlethZero-OSX-latest.dmg) version.

-## Using Homebrew

 If you want the full suite of CLI tools, include `eth` and `ethminer`, you'll need [Homebrew](brew.sh).